Devotio Moderna: Teachings

+Contempt of the world and of self

+A widely followed movement within the Devotio Moderna traditions frowned upon pilgrimages.

 The Imitation of Christ

 The Imitation of Christ (c.
 1418), often attributed to Thomas à Kempis (d.
-1471), a Brother of the Common Life, outlines the concepts of Modern Devotion, based on personal connection to God and the active showing of love towards Him (e.g., in the Blessed Sacrament of the altar or during mass).
+1471), a Brother of the Common Life, outlines Devotio Moderna's concepts, based on personal connection to God and the active showing of love towards Him (e.g., in the Blessed Sacrament of the altar or during Mass).
 It influenced a number of Saints such as Thérèse of Lisieux and Ignatius of Loyola.
+However, the movement's members also wrote in their native language, which was IJssellands, a written language that stood in between Middle Dutch and Middle Low German, The Imitation of Christ is written in Latin.

-By the late 15th century the advent of the printing press increased the reach of the movement; The Imitation of Christ was printed in several languages by the end of the century.
+By the late 15th century, the advent of the printing press increased the reach of the movement; The Imitation of Christ was printed in several languages by the end of the century.